LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 #### 1.4.3 Contrast (Minimum) (AA)

 The text within (yes, it is text and not an image) has the colour of green (#307E7E) and a background colour of white (#FFF), which gives us a contrast ratio of 4.76:1 and this passes for both small text and large text.
-This could possibly be a colour we have selected, so other organisations may have different results.

 The static section that contains the CTA (Call to action) link does have a gradient background, with white text, so I check that again and both colours used in the gradient do pass, albeit only just with a ratio of 4.51:1